ClementRepository/TerraformforAbsoluteBeginners/Project 6 Bash Script Quick Start/Bash Script.md

 ## Parts of a Bash Script and Possible Variations
-_Note: Example bash scripts are attached for your reading._

 **Shebang:** A bash script starts with a shebang, usually #!/bin/bash.
 This basically allows the system to know that this file is a bash script with that shebang.